NetworkMathematics/FrontPage/IndianaProjects.md

    Let us try to describe the [plan](https://docs.google.com/document/d/1jodfe-GR7Iz6AfOXsdsDMnGaAU28xGsu8xiG1UUPXns/edit?tab=t.0#heading=h.qxoy9sgivi53) and what doesn't work.

    The plan was:
-   * to extract mathematical concepts from the TAC abstracts corpus of 3K sentences, using several different LLMS, just as in our NLi project described in   [Math Natural Language Inference: this should be easy!](https://aclanthology.org/2025.starsem-1.14.pdf)
+   * to extract mathematical concepts from the TAC abstracts corpus of 3K sentences, using several different LLMS. (just as in our NLI project described in   [Math Natural Language Inference: this should be easy!](https://aclanthology.org/2025.starsem-1.14.pdf))
    * Then collect the terms into a database to be distributed to the public.
    * These would be compared to terms in 3 human-curated math resources (Wikidata, nLab, PlanetMath), which would be counted as evidence for a term being a good mathematical concept.
+   * the criteria for soundness of the mathematical concepts 'discovered' by the LLMs is their showing up in the human-curated resouces.
+   * augmentation with the definition of the term is desired.

-   That work, like [Mathoscope](http://www.jacobcollard.com/mathoscope/), did not produce a glossary of mathematical concepts, though, which was our original goal.
+   Our first joint work on [LLM-extracted concepts](https://arxiv.org/pdf/2309.00642), like [Mathoscope](http://www.jacobcollard.com/mathoscope/), did not produce a glossary of mathematical concepts, which was our original goal.
+(While MathGloss did produce a small (<5K) database of math concepts.)

-   Such a glossary should be useful not only for NLI but also for math summarization, math question-answering, and to help formalization and informalization projects, amongst other projects.
+   A real glossary should be useful not only for NLI but also for math summarization, math question-answering, and to help formalization and informalization projects, amongst other applications.

    To quote from [Berlioz's phd thesis](https://d-scholarship.pitt.edu/43650/) (Pittsburgh 2022):